galia018/eeg-eye-state-classifier/README.md

   - Hyperparameters: Hidden layers (100, 50), uses Adam optimizer

-Results are reported in results/reports/classification-summary.txt The test files will be preserved for later improvements.
-This repository is intended for sharing the optimized pipeline designed after rigirous tests and parameter evaluation.
+Results are reported in results/reports/classification-summary.txt

 ## Acknowledgments
 - UCI Machine Learning Repository for the EEG Eye State dataset